GenericMappingTools/gmtserver-admin/README.md

 of the gmtserver-admin repo, and after merging the server will automatically update its working copy, and if there are changes the gmt_hash_server.txt file will be rebuilt.

+For now, the earth_relief_xxy.grd files are maintained and updated manually.
+Changes to these need to be follow by a manual run of update_file_hash.sh.